 It has a seven-meter broad base that slowly expands outwards to a 12-meter-wide viewing platform at its top.
 Look at the pictures for reference and see how gracefully it is constructed.

-Another great thing about this tower is that the tower is actually wheelchair accessible.
+Another great thing about this famous tower is that the it is actually wheelchair accessible.
 The centralized core is occupied by an elevator that is also accessed by a ground-level ramp.

 Jakob Lange, the Architect, and Partner, BIG (Bjarke Ingels Group), said, “Because of the earth’s curvature, visitors will gradually expand their view of the horizon while walking to the top of the tower.
 On the foot of the tower, you will be able to see 4 km into the distance, but from the top of the tower, the view is expanded to an 18 km view into the horizon.”